-Total release foggers, sometime called "bug bombs," are pesticide products that spray out all at once.
+Total release foggers, sometimes called "bug bombs," are pesticide products that spray out all at once.
 They are used to control cockroaches, fleas, and other insect pests.
 Most foggers contain pyrethrin or pyrethroid pesticides, plus aerosol propellants that make a fog that fills the room.

 Can I get sick from using a fogger?